MicrosoftDocs/SupportArticles-docs/support/azure/virtual-machines/support-extensions-agent-version.md

 **Will any existing VM images published in the Marketplace be affected?**

-There is no impact to existing images at the moment, but eventually all existing images will need to be updated with newer versions.
+There's no impact to existing images at the moment.
+But eventually all existing images will need to be updated with newer versions.
 Current best practice is to allow the agent to auto-update the version, unless it's disabled for any specific reason.

 **Are Windows VM publishers affected?**